On primordial groups for the Green ring: Introduction

 This definition also works for the Mackey functor $G_0(k\,\_\,)$, which assigns to $G$ the Grothendieck group of finitely generated $kG$-modules.
 We write Prim$(M)$ for the class of primordial groups for $M$.

 Primordial groups were first studied by Dress \cite{dress} in the context of Green functors for a finite group $G$.
-Th\'evenaz \cite{thev} proved that for such a functor $N$, the closure under conjugation and subgroups of the primordials for $N$ is the minimal set $\mathscr D$ of subgroups of $G$ satisfying $N(G)=\sum_{H\in \mathscr D}t_H^GN(H)$.
+Th\'evenaz \cite{thev} proved that for such a functor $N$, the closure under conjugation and subgroups of the primordials for $N$ is the minimal set $\mathscr D$ of subgroups of $G$ satisfying $N(G)=\sum_{H\in \mathscr D}tr_H^GN(H)$.
 Th\'evenaz also proved that if $k$ is a field of characteristic $p>0$, the primordial groups for $\mathbb Q\otimes \gr(kG)$ are the $p$-hypoelementary subgroups of $G$ (see Section 2 for definitions).
-Also, he conjectured that the primordials for $G_0(kG)$ were the $k$-elementary subgroups of $G$, which was proved in 1989 by Raggi \cite{raggi}, and that an analogous of the Brauer-Berman-Witt Theorem (5.6.7, in Benson \cite{benson}) should hold for $\gr(kG)$, for which we give a close result in Theorem \ref{thethm}.
+Also, he conjectured that the primordials for $G_0(kG)$ were the $k$-elementary subgroups of $G$, which was proved in 1989 by Raggi \cite{raggi}, and that an analogue of the Brauer-Berman-Witt Theorem (5.6.7, in Benson \cite{benson}) should hold for $\gr(kG)$.
+The main result of this work, Theorem \ref{thethm}, states that this is true for the subring of trivial source modules.

 Recent work in the subject of induction can be found in the papers of Boltje \cite{boltje} and Co\c skun \cite{coskun}.
 It is important to mention that some results about primordial groups can be generalized to the context of globally defined Mackey functors, as for example Lemma \ref{prims} that shows a general behavior of primordial groups of subfunctors.